 January 2013 - UW Wind Research Study Has Potential to Diversify State’s Economy, Provide Energy to California

 New transmission and generation infrastructure, relative to power generated by Wyoming’s vaunted wind, would help diversify the state’s economy with more high-paying jobs -- both during the construction and operation phases -- while providing economically priced renewable power to California, according to a recent study conducted by the University of Wyoming’s Wind Energy Research Center.

 January 2012 - Flying to New Heights - UWYO Magazine, Volume 13, Number 2

 In 2003, Dimitri Mavriplis was working at NASA’s Langley Research Center in Hampton, Va., using computers to help perfect aircraft designs for the nation’s aeronautical research agency.
-Then he received an offer from the University of Wyoming that he simply couldn’t pass up.
+Then he received an offer from the University of Wyoming that he simply could’t pass up.
 “The Mechanical Engineering Department was looking to start a program in computational fluids, and that’s exactly what I wanted to do,” Mavriplis says.

 May 9, 2008 — The University of Wyoming Board of Trustees today (Friday) approved the first phase of a planning process for a building that will house a large, closed-loop wind tunnel within a center focused on wind energy research.